xavierbarber/MIDS/README_proposal.md

 </p>

 <p style="text-align:justify">
 The organisational structure is called MIDS (Medical Imaging Data Structure).
-MIDS pretends to became a new standard that contains every type of medical information and images in simple hierarchical folders.
+MIDS aspire to became a new standard that contains every type of medical information and images in simple hierarchical folders.
 It is born as an extension of the standard BIDS (Brain Imaging Data Structure).
-BIDS [<a href="https://docs.google.com/document/d/1e3AKhkXPFZhUcS5Vz-ohrJ02FMgWHLBgaS_LDb6CrwU/edit#bookmark=id.ocuq84dhvbj0">Gorgolewski et al.</a>] is a structure that collects medical brain images, but MIDS pretends to expand this further, and not confine it to brain images.
+BIDS [<a href="https://docs.google.com/document/d/1e3AKhkXPFZhUcS5Vz-ohrJ02FMgWHLBgaS_LDb6CrwU/edit#bookmark=id.ocuq84dhvbj0">Gorgolewski et al.</a>] is a structure that collects medical brain images, but MIDS aspire to expand this further, and not confine it to brain images.
 The idea is to create the same structure with brain, spinal, torso, etc images , with Magnetic Resonance, Computed tomography, ecography, etc. This structure will follow the same process regardless of the type and shape of the image.
 </p>
 <a id='introduction'></a>